bryndin/ai-coded-pacman/journal.md

 >3. **Graphics**: Responsible for rendering the game graphics, including the maze, characters, and UI elements.
 >
 >These classes can be organized into a more detailed hierarchy, and some classes might be merged or split depending on the specific implementation.
 However, this list provides a solid foundation for building a Pac-Man game in JavaScript.

+## Step 24

+**Problem:** Everything but Pacman and Ghosts operate on "position" structure.
+Refactor them to match.

+> [!NOTE]
+> Refactoring with LLMs is not worth the time.
+Have to do it by hand.